Image from MarketingLand.com

 The good thing about social networking platforms’ marketing tools is that they’re fully customizable – from the type of people that can see your ads (for example, if you are selling clothes online on Facebook, you can tailor your ads to let people matching your niche’s profiling see them even if they’ve never heard of you), to how much you are spending for these ads.
 Of course, how many users will see your ad depends on the budget you’ve set, but it’s definitely a big help in such a small price compared to traditional advertising, and can reach your target audience more effectively.

 Image from drivemesocial.com

 Connections can also be developed between you and social media influencers whom your niche is more than likely to be listening to.
-They can help you gain access to the part of the niche that they have a strong influence on, thus letting your name be known to that particular sphere.
-You can also develop connections with other businesses who are willing to partner with yours or help your business grow.
-Building a network is important especially for smaller or newer businesses as it can be hard to get noticed by their niche without a little boost from others who have already amassed some level of influence.
+They can help you gain access to the part of the niche they have a strong influence on, thus letting your name be known to that particular sphere.
+You can also develop connections with other businesses willing to partner with yours or help your business grow.
+Building a network is essential, especially for smaller or newer companies.
+It can be hard to get noticed by their niche without a bit of boost from others who have already amassed some level of influence.

 Dana Kim is a former business consultant turned into an online marketer.
-She has worked with several industries such retail, hospitality and fitness companies which helped her to gain knowledge and experience in these fields.
+She has worked with several industries such as retail, hospitality, and fitness companies, which helped her gain knowledge and experience in these fields.
 With six years’ experience as an online marketer, she has been helping several start-up clothing companies to establish their brands, getting them closer to their desired goals and success.